Skip to content

 Job Explorer

-在In the top left corner of the explorer, you can switch to 「Gitlab Jobs」 to query and analyze the CI Pipeline's Job process, including Pipeline ID, Job name, duration, commit content, commit time, and more.
+In the top-left corner of the Explorer, you can switch to the "Gitlab Job" Explorer to query and analyze the CI Pipeline's Job process, including Pipeline ID, Job name, duration, commit content, commit time, etc.

 Job Details Page

-Click on the data you need to view in the Job list, and the Pipeline and Job details, including properties, flame chart, Job list, content details, and associated logs, will be displayed in the scratch detail page.
+Click on the data you want to view in the Job list, and the detailed page will show the details of the Pipeline and Job, including attributes, flame graphs, Job lists, content details, and associated logs.

 Jenkins